Why would anyone want to take a TEFL course abroad, in Spain or any other country, when you can do a TEFL course in the UK, possibly more cheaply?

-Abroad, you also tend to get a much wider range of people taking the course than you do if you take the course back home in, say, Surrey or Ohio.
+Abroad, you also tend to get a much wider range of people taking the course than you do if you take the course back home in, say, Manchester or Phoenix.
 One of the things that our CELTA trainees all seem to remark on is how different all the other trainees are, and that working together in a small cooperative group atmosphere is one of the things that helps pull them through the course successfully.

 And then, finally, there's Barcelona itself.
-Quite a lot of our trainees come because they have an interest in Spain, some because of a particular interest in Barcelona - but they all find Barcelona the most amazing place.
+Quite a lot of our trainees come because they have an interest in Spain, some because of a particular interest in Barcelona -- but they all find Barcelona the most amazing place.
 It's exciting, there's so much going on (a bit too much in the way of distractions from your course, say some...).
 There's so much art and culture that, yes, in the end you probably end up understanding why the local people like to think of it as the culture capital of the entire universe.

 If you've never lived abroad, anywhere, for longer than a week in Mallorca, then it's a life experience you've just got to get yourself.

 How much more expensive will it be to take a TEFL course in Spain?
-Well, two big considerations are obviously your flight and then accommodation and other living expenses - both of which you will save if you do the course at home, assuming you're living at home with your family, that is.
+Well, two big considerations are obviously your flight and then accommodation and other living expenses, the first two of which you'll save if you do the course at home, assuming you're living at home with your family, that is.

-Alternative accommodation can be found in hotels or hostels - but you will find this considerably more expensive.
+Alternative accommodation can be found in hotels or hostels or on Airbnb -- but you will normally find this considerably more expensive.

 The general cost of living for the duration of your course shouldn't be excessive.
-Eating out, smoking and drinking, for example (not that you should be doing much of the latter!), you should find considerably cheaper than in the UK or Ireland.
+Eating out, smoking and drinking, for example (not that you will be doing much of the latter!), you should find considerably cheaper than in the UK or Ireland.

-Getting around the city on public transport you will also find astonishing cheap in comparison (a ten-journey ticket for anywhere on Barcelona's superb underground service currently costing €7.95).
+Getting around the city on public transport you will also find considerably cheaper in comparison (a ten-journey ticket for anywhere on Barcelona's superb underground service currently costing €10.20).

-Assuming you got on the cheap return flight to Reus (€2.99 + €15 airport taxes), came to Barcelona by train (€11.70 return), took our €400 accommodation option with its €75 booking fee, and spent no more on general living (which included food!) than the €350 minimum we recommend you bring... that all adds up to at least €800.
+Assuming you found a flight for €100, took our €475 accommodation option and spent no more on general living expenses than the €500 minimum we recommend you bring... that all adds up to around €1000.
 Not cheap, perhaps, but then you are coming to Barcelona...!

-Barcelona certainly isn't the cheapest Spanish city to live in - quite the contrary, in fact - but people who come here from large cities like London, for example, still find that it's cheaper.
+Barcelona certainly isn't the cheapest Spanish city to live in -- quite the contrary, in fact -- but people who come here from large cities like London, for example, still find that it's cheaper.
 Note also that Barcelona salaries tend to be higher than in smaller towns and cities in Spain.